neutrinojs/neutrino/packages/karma/README.md

 You can provide custom options and have them merged with this preset's default options, which are subsequently passed to Karma.
 You can modify Karma settings from `.neutrinorc.js` by overriding with any options Karma accepts.
-In a standalone Karma project this is typically done in a `karma.conf.js` or similar file, but `neutrino-preset-karma` allows configuration through `.neutrinorc.js` as well.
+In a standalone Karma project this is typically done in a `karma.conf.js` or similar file, but `@neutrinojs/karma` allows configuration through `.neutrinorc.js` as well.
 This accepts the same configuration options as outlined in the [Karma documentation](https://karma-runner.github.io/1.0/config/configuration-file.html).
 Use an array pair instead of a string to supply these options.